mmajis/plantuml-serverless/README.md

 to return binary data.
 Otherwise it returns the data base64 encoded.
 Currently this sort of works by setting `*/*` as a binary MIME type and returning a response with `Content-Type: */*` but this is obviously not good to do. `*/*` works because browsers make requests where `*/*` is in the Accept header.
     - Need API Gateway to support raw binary responses without requiring the client to request correct MIME type.
+    - Or switch to use non proxy Lambda integration